Monday: 9 a.m.-5 p.m.

 call Ann at 978-632-7638

-For the month of June patrons may donate non-perishable food items for the Gardner CAC and reduce their library fines.
+For the months of July and August patrons may donate non-perishable food items for the Gardner CAC and reduce their library fines.
 A maximum of 10 items per patron will be accepted.
 Each item reduces library fines by $1.
-You can reduce your library fines by up to $10!
+Please see posters in the Library for a Food Pantry Wish List.